mracul/it-support-portfolio/labs/comptia-a-plus-labs.md

 # CompTIA A+ Practical Labs

 This page collects short, one-page lab writeups.
-See the practical lab templates in `projects/compTIA-labs` for authoring guidance.

-- Lab templates: /projects/compTIA-labs/compTIA-a-practical-labs.md
+For authoring, see `projects/compTIA-labs/compTIA-a-practical-labs.md`.